postmannen/godaddyupdater/README.md

     the secret you got at https://developer.godaddy.com/keys -subDomain string
     domain name, e.g. -subDomain="dev".
 NB: If you want to update the main domain like erter.org use "@" as value like -subDomain="@"
+  -promExpPort string
+    The port number to run the prometheus exporter on written as a string value.
+Default : -promExpPort="2112" (default "2112")
 ```

 ## Example